-The eyes of the Lord run to and fro throughout the whole earth, to show his might in behalf of those whose heart is blameless toward him.
+The eyes of the LORD run to and fro throughout the whole earth, to give strong support to those whose heart is blameless toward him.
 (2 Chronicles 16:9)

 What is God looking for in the world?
 Assistants?
 No. The gospel is not a “help wanted” ad.
 Neither is the call to Christian service.

 God is not looking for people to work for him.
-“The eyes of the Lord run to and fro throughout the whole earth, to show his might in behalf of those whose heart is blameless toward him” (2 Chronicles 16:9).
+“The eyes of the LORD run to and fro throughout the whole earth, to give strong support to those whose heart is blameless toward him” (2 Chronicles 16:9).

 What does God want from us?
 Not what we might expect.
-He rebukes Israel for bringing him so many sacrifices: “I will accept no bull from your house. . . .
+He rebukes Israel for bringing him so many sacrifices: “I will not accept a bull from your house. . . .
 For every beast of the forest is mine. . . .
-If I were hungry, I would not tell you; for the world and all that is in it is mine” (Psalm 50:9–12).
+If I were hungry, I would not tell you, for the world and its fullness are mine” (Psalm 50:9–12).